 Global News Archive

-The Cline Center’s text analytics research draws on an archive of over 85 million historical news reports from around the world including:
+The Cline Center’s text analytics research draws on over 90 million historical news reports from around the world including:

 - Nearly 6 million news stories from the New York Times from 1945 to 2005.

 - Over 2 million news stories from the Wall Street Journal from 1945 to 2005.